Marriage and Family Counseling M.Div. Specialization

 Vocational Calling

 To serve as a professional Christian counselor, pastoral counselor, minister of family life and counseling, other church staff member, social ministry worker, chaplain, or related areas of service which require or benefit from licensure as a professional counselor.
-This degree provides a total of 66 semester hours in counseling necessary for Licensed Professional Counselor (LPC) in most states and a richer study of the biblical and theological foundation for ministry than the Master of Arts in Marriage and Family Counseling or the Master of Arts in Clinical Mental Health Counseling degrees.
+This degree provides a total of 66 semester hours in counseling necessary for Licensed Professional Counselor (LPC), or its equivalent, in most states and a richer study of the biblical and theological foundation for ministry than the Master of Arts in Marriage and Family Counseling or the Master of Arts in Clinical Mental Health Counseling degrees.

 For further information, please contact:

-Dr. Craig Garrett (Program Supervisor)
+Dr. Craig Garrett

 Program Requirements